-A Dataset is a namespace or bucket for collecting or grouping concepts together.
+A Dataset is a namespace or bucket for collecting or grouping Concepts (entities) together.

 A Dataset does not add any semantic value to your knowledge graph, but does provide a nice way for you to group data together to improve its manageability.

 For example, you may wish to put all Concepts of one type into its own Dataset, such that a Dataset of Organizations would all be collected together.
 Alternatively you may have defined a Person type and create one Dataset to hold all politicians and another Dataset to hold all sports people.